|Nutrition Facts (per serving)|

 |Total Carbohydrate 31g||11%|

 |Vitamin C 0mg||1%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This is a juicy, tender slow cooker pork roast with a sweet and lightly spiced brown sugar and cinnamon glaze.
 Serve this easy pork roast with mashed potatoes or baked potatoes, along with steamed broccoli or your favorite side dish vegetables.

-- Cover and cook on LOW for 7 to 9 hours, or until tender but not falling apart.
+Cover and cook on low for 3 1/2 to 4 hours, or until tender but not falling apart.
 Pour off the excess juices.

-- Combine the remaining 1/3 cup brown sugar with cinnamon; Spread the mixture over the top of the roast.
-Cover and continue cooking on LOW for 1 hour longer.
+Combine the remaining 1/3 cup brown sugar with cinnamon.
+Spread the mixture over the top of the roast.
+Cover and continue cooking on low for 30 minutes to 1 hour.